 Cornell graduate students and postdoctoral research associates from all disciplines are encouraged to apply to pursue innovative, interdisciplinary research outside the purview of their current dissertation or postdoctoral research plan.
-SBF research proposals will optimally span disciplines, building new collaborations across campus between the award recipient and two faculty advisers.
+SBF research proposals typically span disciplines, building new collaborations across campus between the award recipient and two faculty advisers.

-Each summer, we send undergraduate and graduate students to work side-by-side with leadership at the Environmental Defense Fund and Oceana.
+Each summer, we send undergraduate students to work side by side with leadership at the Environmental Defense Fund and other organizations.
 The internships expose students to the inner workings of leading environmental policy groups, where they tackle urgent sustainability issues in a vibrant workplace.
-This program is funded by Jill and Ken Iscol and David and Pat Aktinson.